-Support planning is vital, and it is it is imperative that following any incident the children involved continue to feel supported and receive help even if they tell us that they are coping and managing.
+Support planning is vital, and it is it is imperative that following any incident in which the children involved continue to feel supported and receive help even if they tell us that they are coping and managing.
 Sometimes feelings of embarrassment, remorse, regret, or unhappiness may occur at a much later stage.
 We will do our best to ensure that they do not engage in any further harmful behaviour either towards someone else or to themselves as a way of coping (e.g. self-harm).
 For this reason, regular reviews with the young people following the incident(s) will happen as part of this plan.

-Referrals may have already happened as mentioned previously in this policy, but it is important to establish which professionals continue to work with all children involved in this process and this is helped with robust planning
+Referrals may have already happened as mentioned previously in this policy, but it is important to establish which professionals continue to work with all children involved in this process.